Pieliesdie/Practice-2019/Hello/README.md

 ### Used technologyes:
 html | css
 ------------ | -------------
-#### I do not know what to write, so I will write a recipe for cabbage rolls.
+#### I don't know what to write, so I will write a recipe for cabbage rolls.
 * Cabbage - 1 head
 * Rice - 200 g
 * Minced meat - 500 g